 The tasting is held on a large stone covered table which seats no more than 10 people in a very well lighted tasting cavern.
 Tastings and tours are limited to under 10 people.

 Their focus is on red wine (all are unfiltered) but they do produce several premium chardonnays.
-The 2013 Finch Hollow Chardonnay (a tiny vineyard block seen from the highway before approaching their gated driveway) was barrel aged in new French oak and aged surlie.
+The 2013 Finch Hollow Chardonnay (a tiny vineyard block seen from the highway before approaching their gated driveway) has to be netted every year due to the birds in the nearby trees that feast on the grapes).
+This wine was barrel aged in new French oak and aged surlie.
 It shows nice notes of caramel, citrus blossom and a pleasing lemon zest on the bouquet.
 As the bouquet opens nuances of yellow pineapple show and as the wine continues to open these aromas become more caramel like.
 This wine is supple and rounded on the palate with a rich finish showing both fruit and toasted oak.